nodejs/community-committee/governance/README.md

 # Node.js Community Committee (CommComm) Governance

-The Node.js Community Committee initiatives are governed by its Collaborators, including the Community Commitee (CommComm) which is responsible for high-level guidance of the initiatives.
+The Node.js Community Committee initiatives are governed by its Collaborators, including the Community Committee (CommComm) which is responsible for high-level guidance of the initiatives.

 <!-- TOC -->